GaalexxC/LaraPM/README.md

 ## Drop-in Laravel Structure

-The structure will follow standard Laravel 5.4 structure IE providers. services, routes, models, controllers, facades etc So basically this will be yours and part of your app natively to alter any which way you want
+The structure will follow standard Laravel 5.4 structure IE providers. services, routes, models, controllers, facades etc A user database table is necessary obviously, the migrations and seeds will do the rest and will not effect your current apps database structure ( Hopefully :) )
+So basically this will be yours and part of your app natively to alter any which way you want

 ## Features Short List